New Brunswick: Economy

-The influence of the Irving family (owners of Canada's largest refinery, vast farms and forest estates, newspapers, numerous sawmills and paper mills, a fleet of boats and trucks, or a rail network) on New Brunswick is such that the province is sometimes described as being subject to a form of economic feudalism.
+The influence of the Irving family on New Brunswick is such that the province is sometimes described as being subject to a form of economic feudalism.
 In 2016, the 200 or so companies it controls gave it about $10 billion in capital.
 The group's activities are supported by the authorities through numerous tax exemptions and the payment of subsidies, notably through the Renewable Energy Purchase Program for Large Industry.
 The province has also progressively handed over the management of the public sector forestry assets to the Irving Group, regularly lowering standards.
 In 2014, the latter reduced the size of buffer zones between forests and human settlements, allowed more clear-cutting, increased the planned production volume and reduced the proportion of protected areas from 31% to 22%.

-The family owns all of the province's English-language newspapers.
-It also owns several local radio and television stations.
+Through Acadia Broadcasting the family owns several local radio stations.
+The family owned all the province's English-language newspapers through Brunswick News until its sale to Postmedia in 2022.
 For academic Alain Deneault, "the conflicts of interest that arise from this situation seem caricatural: the group's media essentially echo the positions of the Irving family in all the fields of social and industrial life in which it is involved."
 The information transmitted by the group and disseminated by the press is sometimes questioned (notably in the fall of 2018, during an explosion at the Saint John refinery), but few public officials, professors and members of parliament carry denunciations, as the family's financial contributions to universities and political parties provide it with leverage.